06I90/Notes-of-Kernel-5.10.228/Documentation/filesystems/proc.rst

 SwapTotal
               total amount of swap space available SwapFree
-              Memory which has been evicted from RAM, and is temporarily on the disk
+              Memory which has been evicted驱逐 from RAM, and is temporarily on the disk
 Dirty
               Memory which is waiting to get written back to the disk